opensearch-project/project-website/_posts/2023-04-27-segment-replication.md

 }
 </style>

 We are excited to announce that segment replication---a new replication strategy introduced as experimental in OpenSearch 2.3---is generally available in version 2.7.
 Segment replication is an alternative to document replication, where documents are copied from primary shards to their replicas for durability and to increase capacity.
 With document replication, all replica shards need to perform the same indexing operation as the primary shard.
 With segment replication, only the primary shard performs the indexing operation, creating segment files that are transferred to the replicas.
 Thus, the heavy indexing workload is performed only on the primary shard, significantly increasing index throughput and lowering compute costs.
+Segment replication performs well in configurations with low replica counts, high ingestion demand, and replication lag tolerance.
 In this blog post, we will dive deep into the concept of segment replication, its advantages and shortcomings, and planned future enhancements.
+To find out if segment replication is the right choice for your use case, see [Segment replication or document replication](#segment-replication-or-document-replication).

 ## Core concepts